 To increase the effectiveness of your courses, you should:

 - Collect feedback and monitor students’ satisfaction rate throughout the course.
-It will be too late to change anything once the course is over
+It will be too late to change anything once the course is over.
+Hence, regular and consistent feedback is key.

 - Work both on the new and the old client base.
 A smart content strategy will help you improve all KPIs, including the reactivation of past users.